 - 22-25 November 2017, participation (by Ceyhan Temürcü) at the Lebanon Learning Journey of the Mediterranean Network of LSPAs for Agroecology.

-- December 2, 2017, a half-day presentationon agroecology by members of TADYA and DBB, to Ankara Developmental Agency.
+- On December 2, 2017, a half-day presentationon agroecology by members of TADYA and DBB, to the Ankara Development Agency.

 - Publication of educational/information booklets on agroecological farming and rural tourism, and online information on http://www.tahtaciorencik.org.